NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Uncharged moves slower with both orbs
     - Single charge has only one move slower
     - Grabbable the entire move
+    - Release animation sped up by two frames
 - 2B lift increased
 - 2BA(A) and 2BAA(A) adjusted hand to clasp on Gaara's arm properly
 - 2BAA now has extensions into 2A and 6A (2BAA6A , 2BAA2A)
 - 2A
     - Comes out faster
     - Grabbable the entire move
+    - Strength increased from weak to medium
+- 6B
-- 6B turns back turned opponents around
+    - Turns back turned opponents around
+    - High crush ends three frames sooner
 - 6B(B)
     - Taijutsu flip kick, made strong on block
     - Start up is 4 frames later